Fax: (505) 552-7186

 IMPORTANT NOTICE TO THE PUBLIC:

-- You will be screened upon entry.
-A questionnaire and temperature reading will be conducted and contact information (name, phone number or email address) must be provided for contact tracing purposes.
-All contact information will be kept confidential.
+- All individuals will be screened upon entry.
+Your temperature will be taken and recorded, a series of questions will be asked and contact information (name and telephone number or email address) must be provided for contact tracing purposes and.
+Your contact information will be kept confidential.

-- Only the persons named in your court case (Petitioner and Respondent-Civil Court), Defendant (Criminal Court), attorneys and designated Court staff will be allowed to enter the building and courtroom.
-If you wish to have additional individuals attend your hearing, a Motion must be filed with the Court.
-Your motion will be reviewed and taken into consideration on a case-by-case basis.
+- Only the persons named in the petition Defendants (Criminal Court), Petitioner and Respondent (Civil Court), attorneys and designated court staff will be allowed to enter the building and Courtroom.
+If you wish to have other individuals attend your hearing, you must file a motion with the Court two weeks prior to your hearing.
+Your motion will be reviewed taken into consideration on a case-by-case basis.

-- Once your hearing has concluded, we request all parties to immediately exit the courtroom for sanitizing purposes before the next hearing.
+- Once your hearing is completed, we request all parties to immediately vacate the courtroom for sanitization purposes before the next hearing.

-- Other Court matters that have not been scheduled for a hearing will continue to be addressed at the main entrance by Court staff.
+- All other Court matters not scheduled for a hearing will continue to be addressed at the main entrance by Court staff.

 Court Hours: 8:00 a.m through 4:30 p.m (Court Clerk’s Office open during lunch), Monday – Friday